How to diagnose performance problems#

 You may find that RAM and/or CPU consumption are reaching exceeding expected values.
 These can both in themselves cause degraded performance.
 In that case, it is possible that the application should be allocated more resources, but it is equally likely that finding ways to reduce its resource consumption will be a better solution (a memory leak for example will not be solved by adding more RAM).

-All Divio projects provide runtime logs, accessible from the Environments view as well as from the terminal (e.g.
+All Divio applications provide runtime logs, accessible from the Environments view as well as from the terminal (e.g.

 divio app logs --tail live).
 Logs show for example how long requests take to serve and reporting internal